nRF24/CircuitPython_nRF24L01/docs/core_api/configure_api.rst

     The data returned by this function is only relevant for data pipes in which the `dynamic_payloads` attribute is *disabled*.

-    :param int pipe_number: The specific data pipe number in range [0, 5] to concerning the static payload length feature.
+    :param pipe_number: The specific data pipe number in range [0, 5] to concerning the static payload length feature.
 If this parameter is not in range [0, 5], then a `IndexError` exception is thrown.
 If this parameter is not specified, then the data returned is about data pipe 0.